DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #Eighth Entry

-I have decided to use Firebase data base instead.
+I have decided to use Firebase database instead.
 I have connected to the database and sent data.
 There is no authentication at the moment, this can be added at a later stage.
 I have decided to refactor the code.
 It is getting quite messy, soon it will be difficult to make any sense of it.

 #Ninth Entry